Investments for the future

 Mediterranean Center for Environment and Biodiversity (CeMEB)

-Lead institution: University of Montpellier
+Host institution: University of Montpellier

-Chemistry of molecular and interfacial systems (CheMISyst)
+Chemistry of Molecular and Interfacial Systems (CheMISyst)

-Lead institution: University of Montpellier
+Host institution: University of Montpellier

 Partners: CNRS, CEA, ENSCM, Ecole des Mines d’Alès, COMUE

-Establishment with management mandate: Pôle Chimie Balard
+Establishment with management mandate: Balard Chemistry Division

-Lead institution: University of Montpellier
+Host institution: University of Montpellier

-Partners: Université Paul-Valéry Montpellier, Sup'Agro
+Partners: Paul-Valéry Montpellier University, Sup’Agro

 EpiGenMed

-Lead institution: University of Montpellier
+Host institution: University of Montpellier

 Partners: INSERM, CNRS, IRD